vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 \*2010f

-The Gospel of Kauṇd

-. inya: The Descent of God in Gujarat and the Practice of Imitating God. in: Dijkstra, Jitse, Justin Kroesen & Yme Kuiper \(edṣ\), Myths, Martyrs, and Modernity.
+The Gospel of Kauṇḍinya: The Descent of God in Gujarat and the Practice of Imitating God. in: Dijkstra, Jitse, Justin Kroesen & Yme Kuiper \(edṣ\), Myths, Martyrs, and Modernity.
 Studies in the History of Religions in Honour

 References